 - 1. To receive authorization to register, students are required to meet with their advisors to review their progress and to set developmental goals. - 2.
-After meeting with their advisors, students submit a highlighted CV and additional review materials via the Assignment page of ICON site "Social Work Doctoral Student Professional Development" by November 15 and by April 15. - 3.
+After meeting with their advisors, students submit a highlighted CV and additional review materials via the Assignment page of ICON site "Social Work Doctoral Student Professional Development" by about November 15 and April 15 (see due dates on ICON) - 3.
 The Doctoral Studies Committee will review students' reports and provide feedback.
 Students who meet advancement standards are automatically advanced to the next semester and are not notified of advancement.